rgnter/recrd/README.md

 # ReCrd
 *// record //*

-Logger library for Spigot(or anything based on SpigotAPI - PaperMC, SSSpigot).
+Colorful logger library for Spigot(or anything based on SpigotAPI - PaperMC, SSSpigot).

 # For devs
 This project is compiled via [Apache Maven](https://maven.apache.org/) (For more info see **Compiling**).